opensearch-project/OpenSearch/modules/transport-grpc/src/test/resources/README.md

 #!/usr/bin/env bash
 #
-# This is README describes how the certificates in this directory were created.
+# This README describes how the certificates in this directory were created.
-# This file can also be executed as a script
+# The commands below document the manual steps to generate test certificates.
 #

 # 1. Create server & client certificate key